yifan97/blog/_posts/2020-10-23-design-pattern.md

 }
 ```

 Everything looks good right?
 Now I want to introduce the thrid type of Duck called DuckC that couldn't quack, say, a toy duck.
 If we do the same thing for this duck by creating a class extending `Duck`, it's meaningless to have this `quack()` method for it, isn't it?
-Actually, it obeys the fact by giving it the ability to quack.
-How to solve it?Easy.
+Actually, it violates the fact by giving it the ability to quack.
+How to solve it?
+Easy.
 Let's just override `quack` in DuckC and have it do nothing.

 ```java
 public class DuckC extends Duck{